Agree with our rating?

-Talus Payments (taluspayments.com) is a Dallas, Texas-based merchant account provider that was originally created as a DBA of Future Payment Technologies, one of the worst merchant account providers we have reviewed.
+Also known as “Talus Payments” or “TalusPay,” Talus Pay is a Dallas, Texas-based merchant account provider that was originally created as a DBA of Future Payment Technologies, one of the worst merchant account providers we have reviewed.
 Future Payment Technologies was itself created as a DBA of Crescent Processing Company and Park Central Company, two other providers with poor reputations.
 Talus also launched an enterprise-oriented DBA called Celerus Payments, but it has since retired that brand.
-Talus Payments is technically a registered trademark of FPT Operating Company (possibly short for “Future Payment Technologies Operating Company”), which may be the umbrella entity that originally created Future Payment Technologies.
+Talus Pay is technically a registered trademark of FPT Operating Company (possibly short for “Future Payment Technologies Operating Company”), and the Talus Pay website currently states the following:

 Under New Ownership

 In December 2016, Talus Pay (then known as Future Payment Technologies) was purchased by two private equity firms named A&M Capital Partners and Juna Equity Partners.
 A company representative has stated that the new owners changed the name from Future Payment Technologies to Talus Pay due to a trademark dispute.
 The new owners also created Celerus Payments as a way to market directly to enterprise-level organizations, but they decided to retire the Celerus Payments brand in mid-2017 and focus solely on Talus.
 Representatives of Talus Pay now claim that it is the only brand that the company plans to use to market credit card processing services.

 Attempting to Put the Past Behind Them

 The new ownership team has claimed to have taken a number of steps intended to distance Talus Pay from the negative reputations earned by Crescent Processing Company, Park Central Company, and Future Payment Technologies.
 However, the company has continued to suffer from similar complaints under the Talus Pay brand name.